solarce/grubernaut.blog/_posts/2014-12-08-kitchen-magic.md

 {% endraw %}
 {% endhighlight %}

 One very important peice of the puzzle is the platform configuration.
-Here we are setting all of the settings necessary for kitchen and and kitchen-docker driver to talk to each other.
-Remember, if you are running Linux natively, you shouldn't have to set a DOCKER_HOST environment variable.
+Here we are setting all of the settings necessary for `kitchen` and and `kitchen-docker` driver to talk to each other.
+Remember, if you are running [Linux](http://archlinux.org) natively, you shouldn't have to set a `DOCKER_HOST` environment variable.
 Unless, of course, you wish to run docker on a remote host.
-When running on OSX, you should already have the DOCKER_HOST environment variable set as a result of installing Boot2Docker.
+When running on OSX, you should already have the `DOCKER_HOST` environment variable set as a result of installing _boot2docker_.

 We can, by all means, add custom provisioning steps to the base docker image, but I like to separate these steps out into a Dockerfile.
-There are, however, excellent base images for Ubuntu 14.04, see [Phusion's Base Docker Image](https://github.com/phusion/baseimage-docker); but I wanted to highlight the kitchen-docker feature of including your own custom Dockerfile inside of test-kitchen.
+There are, however, excellent base images for Ubuntu 14.04, see [Phusion's baseimage-docker project](https://github.com/phusion/baseimage-docker); but I wanted to highlight the `kitchen-docker` feature of including your own custom [Dockerfile](https://docs.docker.com/reference/builder/) inside of `test-kitchen`.
 This will allow you to customize the docker images for your organization beyond the scope of a base image.
 And that is what I am doing here with this Dockerfile

 **ubuntu12.04-dockerfile:**
 {% highlight bash linenos %}